bbros-dev/goose/book/src/cli.md

 * `--manager-bind-host <manager-bind-host>`: configures the host that the Manager listens on.
 By default Swanling will listen on all interfaces, or `0.0.0.0`.
 * `--manager-bind-port <manager-bind-port>`: configures the port that the Manager listens on.
 By default Swanling will listen on port `5115`.
 * `--manager-host <manager-host>`: configures the host that the Worker will talk to the Manager on.
-By default, a Swanling Worker will connect to the localhost, or `127.0.0.1`.
-In a distributed load test, this must be set to the IP of the Swanling Manager.
+By default, a Regatta follower will connect to the localhost, or `127.0.0.1`.
+In a distributed load test, this must be set to the IP of the Regatta leader.
 * `--manager-port <manager-port>`: configures the port that a Worker will talk to the Manager on.
-By default, a Swanling Worker will connect to port `5115`.
+By default, a Regatta follower will connect to port `5115`.

 The `--users`, `--hatch-rate`, `--host`, and `--run-time` options must be set on the Manager.
 Workers inherit these options from the Manager.